| Where

 their common mother can easily be detected) and

 thus her children are also related to him.
+Marriage as a

-Marriage is a
+cultural construct Marriage is a

 universal feature of human societies, although at